louisheimel/weatherserver/README.md

-# This is a weather server which interacts with the OpenWeatherAPI
+# Weather Server
-## Created to interact with the Weather App I created as part of the Free Code Camp curriculum.
+## This is a weather server which interacts with the OpenWeatherAPI.
+This was created to interact with the React.js Weather App I wrote as part of the Free Code Camp curriculum.